AndreLoca/MasterLeagueCLI/README.md

 # MasterLeagueCLI
-Cli based client for monitoring your favourite leage.
+Cli based client for monitoring your favourite football leage.

 This software use the [football-data](https://www.football-data.org) API to get the data.
 You have to register to the site and get the API key to uding this program.